-The six-man Association rehearsed for five solid months and then began performing at nightclubs (The Troubador, The Icehouse, etc.), coffeehouses, folk clubs, high schools, colleges, proms and parties throughout California.
+THE ASSOCIATION was formed in 1965 after the breakup of an eleven-man electric folk group called THE MEN, which is considered the first “folk rock” group.
+The six-man ASSOCIATION rehearsed for five months and then began performing across Southern California at nightclubs (The Troubadour, The Ice House, etc.), coffeehouses, folk clubs, high schools, Jr. colleges, colleges, proms and parties.

-The intense rehearsal and hard work paid off.
-Before the release of their first album, the group had a fan base exceeding twenty-five thousand.
-That base soon became millions as Along Comes Mary and Cherish, both from their first album, topped the charts.
+The intense rehearsals and hard work paid off.
+Before the release of their first album, the group already had a huge fan base in Los Angeles.
+That fan base soon became millions as two hits from their first album, ALONG COMES MARY and CHERISH, topped the charts.

-However, being on the road for so many years, with over two thousand concerts and television performances, inevitably took its toll, and the group began parting ways in 1972 to pursue individual careers and interests.
+Being on the road for so many years, with over two thousand concerts and television performances, began to take its toll and the group parted ways in 1972 to pursue individual careers and interests.

-After a one-time-only reunion for a cable TV music special in 1979, The Association, with much industry encouragement, got it together again and put in on the road.
+After a one time only reunion for a cable TV music special in 1979, THE ASSOCIATION, with much industry and fan encouragement, decided to reunite and get back on the road.

-The bottom line is simple.
-They're looking and sounding better than ever!
+The bottom line is simple: they’re looking great and sounding better than ever!